 Yes, you can sue under ordinary negligence.
 But no, dog bites are not treated the same as scratches under California Civil Code Section 3342 for liability purposes.
 True, dogs are our companions– they seem to be with us no matter where we go or what we do.
 But the dog owner is not without fault when things go wrong.
-Our canine companions are not perfect, especially if they are not trained, or if they are trained poorly.
+Our canine companions are not perfect, especially if they are not trained or trained poorly.

 What if the dog’s owner alleges it was just a scratch accident, and since there is no bite, the dog bite statute doesn’t apply?